 All of the above points are discussed in more detail in specific sections in my firework laws and legislation section such as the guides on fireworks storage, fireworks training and fireworks insurance.

 What happened to British Standards (BS)?

 Up until mid-2017 it was common to see fireworks on sale with BS (British Standards) warning labels on.
-However, it is now illegal for a fireworks retailer to sell fireworks that are classified under this system as it has been completely phased out after a wind-down period of several years.
+However, it is now illegal for a fireworks retailer to sell fireworks that are classified under this system as it has been completely phased out after a winding down period of several years.